English-speaking Quebecers: Education

 Access to English-language public and semi-private education is restricted by provincial law to children who have at least one parent educated in English in Canada.
-Temporary residents of Quebec and English-speaking immigrants whose children have special learning needs may apply to the Ministère de l'Education for permission to enter these schools. (see Charter of the French Language).
+Temporary residents of Quebec and English-speaking immigrants whose children have special learning needs may apply to the Ministère de l'Éducation for permission to enter these schools. (see Charter of the French Language).
 Access to private schools is open to anyone who can afford the tuition.

 Colleges provide 3-year career certification programs or 2-year pre-University curricula following Grade 11 (Secondary 5) high school.
 Most are public colleges and have very low tuition fees; a few are subsidized private institutions.
 Core courses in English literature, humanities, and French represent about 25% of the curriculum.
 There are eight English-language Colleges, open to all Quebec residents.

 English is also the language of instruction at three Quebec universities (McGill University, Concordia University and Bishop's University) that offer 3-year undergraduate programs for Quebec students graduating from college.
 They also offer standard 4-year programs to students from all over Canada, North America, and the world.
 For Quebec residents, 85% of tuition is subsidized by the provincial government.
 Canadian students pay differential tuition fees based on the Canadian average.
 Foreign students pay the full cost of their tuition, although Quebec has signed reciprocal agreements with some jurisdictions such as France, Belgium, Bavaria, and Catalonia allowing students to pay local Quebec tuition rates.
 McGill and Concordia offer some instruction in French, and exams and assignments may be done in French at all universities, as long as the goal of the course is not to learn or improve the mastery of a language.